alejandra-rojas/alejandra-rojas/README.md

 * I have been working with Next.js/React for the last couple of years.
 * At the moment, I'm getting comfortable with TypeScript.
 * I enjoy building/customizing Shopify e-commerce websites, whether it's with Liquid or Hydrogen.
-* My favorite part of the frontend is enhancing the user experience with the power of CSS and crafting animations with Framer Motion or GSAP.
+* My favorite part of the frontend is enhancing the user experience with the power of CSS, Framer Motion and GSAP.
 * Exploring current web trends and staying up to date with the latest developments is something I enjoy.

 I'm currently on the lookout for a frontend role.
 I'd especially love to work at a creative company with a tight-knit team where I can expand and solidify my skills through a variety of projects.
 If you're hiring, let's chat! 👋